 In this tutorial, we dive into the power of Power BI analytics.
 I’m going to go through something quite practical for a retailer who sells goods at a high frequency.
+You may watch the full video of this tutorial at the bottom of this blog.

 When you are a business that sells a lot of goods – say an online retailer – if you can analyse how much you would benefit from increasing your average order size, you then have a piece of analysis that can very effectively be turned into a plan of attack that will make a big difference to your bottom line.